 Causes Of Degenerative Myelopathy In Dogs

 Degenerative myelopathy in dogs is caused by a genetic mutation, specifically in the superoxide dismutase 1 (SOD1) gene, which is the same gene that is associated with Lou Gehrig’s disease in humans.
-This mutation is almost surely passed on to puppies as a recessive trait, as it is more common in certain purebred dogs.
+This mutation almost certainly passes on to puppies as a recessive trait and more commonly appears in certain purebred dogs.

 Treatments For Degenerative Myelopathy In Dogs

 Treatment for degenerative myelopathy in dogs is focused on providing support and comfort for affected animals to maintain quality of life, as there is no way to cure the condition or halt its progression.
 Some exercises and physical therapy can reduce muscle deterioration and help retain some mobility for as long as possible.
-If your dog is diagnosed with degenerative myelopathy, your veterinarian can instruct you on proper stretches and activities that can help your dog maintain muscle strength and the ability to balance and walk for some time.
+If your vet diagnoses your dog with degenerative myelopathy, they can instruct you on proper stretches and activities that can help your dog maintain muscle strength and the ability to balance and walk for some time.
 Water exercises and hydrotherapy may also be beneficial.

 Dogs may be able to move for a longer amount of time with the aid of a wheelchair, but as the condition progresses, they will become more bedridden.
 It is important to provide dogs with soft, clean bedding that must be changed frequently to stop bed sores from developing.
 Dogs may need to go on a diet to prevent weight gain.